-The Winter Stakes meeting will be held at Rosehill Gardens on Saturday.
-The course proper was rated a Good 4 on Thursday and with fine weather in Sydney leading up to the weekend, Rosehill will be racing on a Good track on raceday.
+The Winter Stakes meeting will be held at Rosehill Gardens this Saturday.
+The course proper was rated a Soft 6 on Thursday and with overcast weather in Sydney leading up to the weekend, Rosehill is likely to border on Good/Soft condition on raceday.

 By Owens Wong, Editor